AlphaAvatar/AlphaAvatar/README.md

 To see more supported modes, please refer to the [LiveKit doc](https://docs.livekit.io/agents/start/voice-ai/).

-To see more examples, please refer to the [Link](https://github.com/AlphaAvatar/AlphaAvatar/blob/main/examples/README.md)
+To see more examples, please refer to the [Examples README](https://github.com/AlphaAvatar/AlphaAvatar/blob/main/examples/README.md)

 <h4>Usage 🚀</h4>